lfrmonteiro99/3cket_events/README.md

 # 3cket Event Management System

-A sophisticated event management system built with modern PHP 8.2+ following Domain-Driven Design (DDD) principles.
-The system provides comprehensive event management capabilities with enterprise-grade features including intelligent caching, pagination, connection pooling, specialized logging with **Monolog**, and extensive API functionality.
+A sophisticated **read-only** event management system built with modern PHP 8.2+ following Domain-Driven Design (DDD) principles.
+The system provides comprehensive event retrieval and display capabilities with enterprise-grade features including intelligent caching, pagination, connection pooling, specialized logging with **Monolog**, and extensive API functionality.

+> **Note**: This system is designed as a read-only API for event data retrieval.
+It does not support creating, updating, or deleting events.

 ## Requirements